NIS2 Compliancy with the help of Kappa Data

 Essential Entity NIS2

-• An enterprise with 80 employees (medium) has an annual turnover of 1 million euro (small) and an annual balance sheet of 70 million euro’s (large).
-For the financial amounts, it choses to only look at the lowest: its turnover.
-Because the turnover is small but the staff headcount is medium; it’s a medium-sized enterprise.
+Another example: an organisation with 80 employees (medium), a turnover of EUR 1 million (small) and a balance sheet total of EUR 70 million (large) is classified using the lowest financial figure — again, the turnover.
+Since the turnover is small but the staff headcount is medium, it is considered a medium-sized enterprise.

 Exceptions NIS2 regardless size

-There are a list of exceptions to the size-cap.
-Certain types of entities fall into the scope of application of the NIS2 law, regardless of their size :
+There are several exceptions to the size requirement.
+Certain types of entities fall within the scope of NIS2 regardless of their size:

 • Qualified trust service providers (essential)

-• Non-qualified trust service providers (important if micro, small or medium enterprise and essential if large enterprise)
+• Non-qualified trust service providers (important if micro, small or medium-sized; essential if large)

 • TLD name registries (essential)